open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/mysql.md

 ---
 description: >-
-  This guide will help you configure metadata ingestion workflows using the Redshift connector.
+  This guide will help you configure metadata ingestion workflows using the ClickHouse connector.
 ---

-# Redshift Metadata Extraction
+# ClickHouse Metadata Extraction

-&#x20;  There are three options for configuring metadata ingestion for this connector.
+There are three options for configuring metadata ingestion for this connector.
 They are as follows:

 1. Schedule metadata ingestion workflows via the **Airflow SDK**.
 Use this option if you already have an Airflow instance running that you plan to use for workflow scheduling with OpenMetadata.
 2. Schedule metadata ingestion workflows via the **OpenMetadata UI**.
 Use this option if you prefer to manage ingestion through the UI and are prepared to either install the [OpenMetadata Airflow REST API plugin](https://pypi.org/project/openmetadata-airflow-managed-apis/) in your Airflow deployment or will use the Airflow container that ships with OpenMetadata.
-3. Use the OpenMetadata ingestion Python module to perform a **One-time ingestion**.
+3. Use the OpenMetadata ingestion Python module to perform a **One-time Ingestion**.
 Use this option if you want to perform a trial of OpenMetadata in a test environment

 Please select the approach you would prefer to use for metadata ingestion from the tabs below.